justin-hale/moonfall-recaps/content/sessions/session-6.md

 ## 🎭 Major Events
 ### Olivia's Solo Investigations
 - Olivia investigates Finnegan's Bakery, finding it suspiciously closed and hastily abandoned.
 She connects its sudden closure to the disappearance of a local figure and the growing dragon threat.
-- She then visits Bodega, who is also shutting down his shop due to fear of approaching dragons.
-Olivia arranges for Bodega and his cat to join the group's caravan, securing supplies and shelter.
+- She then visits Bo Dega, who is also shutting down his shop due to fear of approaching dragons.
+Olivia arranges for Bo Dega and his cat to join the group's caravan, securing supplies and shelter.
 ### Group Reconvenes Over Breakfast
 - The group finally gathers and shares scattered info: dragons are real, approaching the city, and causing mass evacuations.
 This catches several members off guard.
 - There is light-hearted bickering about the concert from the night before and whose actions were most impactful, with multiple characters claiming credit.